HoiPangCHEUNG/minimal-backend-demo/readme.md

-# Minimal backend for fetching dummy data
+# Minimal NodeJS backend with inversifyJS for fetching dummy data

 ## What it does ?